 If you are interested in taking this course online, please visit our partners, Health Ed Today

 Registration Fee: $1,199 (includes all supplies and textbooks)

-Location: UTM, Gooch Hall
+Location: UT Martin, Gooch Hall 206

 Pharmacy Technicians work in pharmacies under the direction of a pharmacist.
 Their main responsibility is filling prescriptions according to doctors' orders.

 Pharmacy Technicians prepare medications for dispensing to patients.
 This generally includes retrieving drugs in the correct dosage form and strength, measuring the appropriate amount of drug and producing a prescription label.
 Pharmacy Technicians work with drugs to be administered orally, topically, for the eye, nose, etc. Depending upon the practice setting, a Pharmacy Technician is also involved in the admixture of drugs for intravenous use.
 Other duties include:

 Pharmacy Technicians may work in retail pharmacies, mail order pharmacies, home infusion pharmacies, long term care facilities, hospitals, clinics, pharmacy benefit managers and large industrial complexes.
 The demand for Pharmacy Technicians continues to grow with demand expected to increase substantially through 2008.
 This high demand is the result of the constant availability of new drugs, the national shortage of registered pharmacists, the establishment of certified pharmacy technicians and the aging population.

 Students should have taken math and science in high school.
 A high school diploma or GED is required to sit for the PTCB exam.

 This comprehensive 50 hour course will prepare students to enter the pharmacy field and to take the Pharmacy Technician Certification Board's PTCB exam.